david-barbion/lcda/_posts/en/2017-07-23-summer-in-sevilla.markdown

 Begin each row by ch4 and end it by 1 trb will preserve the flexibility of the shawl.
 Take care to work symmetrically.
-The 2-rows composing motif 2 are repeated for 4 times here, but you can repeat them as long as you have yarn (only keep enough yarn for the edge).
+The 2-rows composing pattern 2 are repeated for 4 times here, but you can repeat them as long as you have yarn (only keep enough yarn for the edge).

 ## Pattern